IvanSoregashi/Internal-QA-Toolbelt/README.md

 ![the look](https://github.com/IvanSoregashi/Internal-QA-Toolbelt/blob/master/chrome_WVRS7iM92l.png)

-This repo will eventuaslly also be replaced wth generic version, when I will get to it.
+This repo will eventually also be replaced wth generic version, when I will get to it.